 8. What is the difference between the country pre-session and the children’s meeting?

 The country pre-session is an official meeting of the Committee with simultaneous interpretation provided by the UN and has a specific format.
 All the 18 Committee members have to attend the meeting.
 The children’s meeting is an informal 1 hour child-friendly meeting with no interpretation and with an open format.
 It is up to the children to decide how to handle the meeting.
 Not all the Committee members attend the children’s meeting, but usually the country rapporteurs and task force members do.
-Children’s meeting do not happen systematically and need to be scheduled in advance by the Committee Secretariat.
-Therefore, a formal meeting request is necessary.
 Both meetings are confidential meetings and take place in the Committee’s meeting rooms.

 9. How to request a children’s meeting?